kiwiriver/covid_gnp/README.md

 - How the nanoparticle scattering properties change with size and light wavelength?
 - How the cluster of nanoparticles influce its scattering properties?
 - How the polarization impact the scattering?
+- Can the color spectrum help the detection of COVID-19 antibody

 <H2 style="color:blue">
 Interactive notebook